GP2code/Genetic_Testing_in_PD/README.md

     - [Other GP2 Manuscripts (PubMed)](https://pubmed.ncbi.nlm.nih.gov/?term=%22global+parkinson%27s+genetics+program%22)

 ## Repository Orientation
-* The `analyses/` directory includes the .Rmd script discussed in the manuscript.
+* The main code includes the .Rmd script discussed in the manuscript.
-* Data extraction from the GP2 was performed using notebooks described previously in the code accompanying "Exploring the Global Landscape of Rare Causal and Common High-Risk Variants in Parkinson’s Disease" manuscript (https://github.com/GP2code/GP2-global-genetic-variant-landscape).
+* Data extraction from the GP2 was performed using notebooks described previously in the code accompanying **"Exploring the Global Landscape of Rare Causal and Common High-Risk Variants in Parkinson’s Disease" manuscript** (https://github.com/GP2code/GP2-global-genetic-variant-landscape).

 ```
 THIS REPO